DeepLabCut/DeepLabCut/docs/functionDetails.md

            displayedbodyparts: list of strings, optional.
 This select the body parts that are plotted in the video.
 Either `all`, then all body parts from config.yaml are used orr a list of strings that are a subset of the full list.
 E.g. ['hand','Joystick'] for the demo Reaching-Mackenzie-2018-08-30/config.yaml to select only these two body parts.

 This function has various other parameters, in particular the user can set the ``colormap``, the ``dotsize``, and ``alphavalue`` of the labels in **config.yaml** file.

-The plotting components of this toolbox utilizes matplotlib therefore these plots can easily be customized by the end user.
-We also provide a function to plot the trajectory of the extracted poses across the analyzed video, which can be called by typing:

-          >> deeplabcut.plot_trajectories(‘config_path’,[‘fullpath/analysis/project/videos/reachingvideo1.avi’])

 ### (J) Refinement: Extract Outlier Frames